digitalscientists/activitytrack/README.md

 activity track
 =============

-Activity Track tracks user activity and stores it in ElasticSearch to personalize user experience across the web, email and in-app notifications.
+Activity Track tracks user activity and stores it in ElasticSearch to personalize user experience across web, email and in-app notifications.

 This gem is to be used as middleware in a Rails application.
 When installed it will intercept all requests on"/track_activity" or "/complement_note" and stores the data provided into elastic search in the tracked_activities index.